(2/2) The Concept Brand

 What happens when one label is being consumed more than the other?
 Simple.
 "The Other" - goes to waste.

 One (1) human food for one (1) human physiological / metabolic criteria remains & represent only one (1) qualitative goal.
 Our current system of perpetual consumption, on the other hand - is dependant on infinite paradigm of these interpretations to absurdity.
-Qualitative now is interpreted as of sub-qualitative, Quantified production to sustain humanity.
+Hence, a perpetual confusion result amidst the blurring definitions between what is Qualitative against what is Quantitative.

 Establishing this fictional initiative comes with a challenge.
 To broadly remind consumers - that a consumable product or a brand should be there to connect to the consumer’s intrinsic and implicit needs.